-Factor 2 - Relevant Corporate and Capabilities Experience: This factor evaluates the offeror's demonstrated corporate experience and capabilities experience as well as the technical and program management experience of the proposed team to perform the proposed work.
+Factor 2 - Relevant Corporate and Capabilities Experience: This factor evaluates the offeror's demonstrated corporate experience and capabilities experience as well as the technical and program management experience of the proposed team to perform the proposed work, including management of personnel and subawardees.
 The Government may also consider information in Contractor Performance Assessment Reporting System (CPARS), and the Federal Awardee Performance and Integrity Information System (FAPIIS) or similar systems.